-Having regard to Sections 4.3 and 4.7 of this report, the site is identified as being contaminated, pursuant to the NSW EPA Contaminated Land Register, with the site subject to a current order (940002 DI AJR) issued 10 February 1989.
+Having regard to Sections 4.3 and 4.7 of this report, the site is identified as being contaminated, pursuant to the NSW EPA Contaminated Land Register, with the site subject to a current order (940002 D1 AJR) issued 10 February 1989.

-Whilst the proposal is not currently zoned for industrial purposes, the site is within proximity to the former Mortlake AGL Gas Works (now redeveloped as Breakfast Point), identified in Table 2 of this control.
+Whilst the proposal is not currently zoned for industrial purposes, the site is within proximity to the former Mortlake AGL Gas Works (now redeveloped as Breakfast Point), identified in Table 2 of DCP 2013.

-Further to matters within Section 4.7 of this REF, whilst the proposal is accompanied by a Geotechnical Investigation report, prepared by Geotechnique Pty Ltd, this Geotechnical Investigation however does not provide any reference to, or analysis of, known contamination at the site.
+Further to matters within Section 4.7 of this REF, whilst the proposal is accompanied by a Geotechnical Investigation report, prepared by Geotechnique Pty Ltd, this Geotechnical Investigation does not provide any reference to, or analysis of, known contamination at the site.

-Council will utilise screw-piling method for the installation of the light poles and no excavation will be undertaken.
-Where excavation deeper than 0.5 metres below ground surface may be needed due to a revised construction method, a Preliminary Contamination Assessment is required to be undertaken by a suitably qualified person and all works must be conducted in accordance with the site specific CEMP.
+Council intends to utilise screw-piling method for the installation of the light poles and blockwork piers on compacted ground as the foundation of the amenities building, therefore no additional excavation will be undertaken.
+Where excavation deeper than 0.5 metres below ground surface may be needed due to revised construction method, a Preliminary Contamination Assessment is required to be undertaken by a suitably qualified person and all works must be conducted in accordance with the site specific CEMP.